intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/tfnet/README.md

 --driver-memory 200g \
 --executor-memory 200g \
 --class com.intel.analytics.zoo.examples.tfnet.Predict \
-./zoo-0.1.0-SNAPSHOT-jar-with-dependencies.jar --image $imagePath --output $outputPath --model $modelPath --partition 4
+./analytics-zoo-VERSION-jar-with-dependencies.jar --image $imagePath --model $modelPath --partition 4
 ```

+__Options:__
+* `--image` The path where the images are stored.
+It can be either a folder or an image path.
+Local file system, HDFS and Amazon S3 are supported.
+* `--model` The path of the TensorFlow object detection model.
+Local file system, HDFS and Amazon S3 are supported.
+* `--partition` The number of partitions to cut the dataset into.
+Default is 4.

 ## Results
-You can find new generated images stored in output_path, and the objects in the images are with a box around them [labeled "name"]
+The result of this example will be the detection results of the input images, with the first detection box of an image having the highest prediction score.

+We print the first prediction result to the console.